 Tesla is forever improving their vehicles and one timely update they have made is the Tesla Autopark feature.

-This feature enables Tesla owners to park their vehicles more easily and safely by using the autonomous features of the vehicle.
+This feature enables Tesla owners to park their Tesla vehicles more easily and safely by using the autonomous features of the vehicle.
+No matter whether you have a Model 3, Model Y, S or X, this feature is great!

-Let’s dive in and find out more about auto park below.
+Let’s dive in and find out more about auto park and how it can simplify parking below.

 How does Tesla’s Autopark feature work?

-The Tesla Autopark feature helps you park your vehicle automatically when it detects the appropriate parking spaces.
+Tesla’s Autopark helps you park your vehicle automatically when it detects the appropriate parking spaces.
 It can detect both parallel parking spots and perpendicular parking spaces using the cameras located all around the vehicle.

 Previously, any Tesla model was restricted in the kinds of parking spaces you could use auto park in because it relied on the Ultrasonic sensors only.
 However, in 2021 they upgraded Tesla Autopark to be more in line with the rest of Tesla’s autonomous features.